 Bob Norman focuses his practice on consumer finance and commercial litigation matters.
-Bob represents financial institutions, businesses, and other clients in cases across the country.
+Bob represents financial institutions, businesses, and other clients in a variety of cases.
 Bob has tried jury and non-jury lawsuits in federal, state, and bankruptcy courts.
 Although a trial lawyer at heart, Bob’s focus is to creatively resolve matters for his clients promptly and efficiently.
 Bob is always mindful of a client’s business model and structure while navigating the complexities of litigation.
 Bob specializes in financial services litigation, including matters involving:

 • State and Federal consumer protection statutes;